zuhang2000/proj2-Kubernetes/README.md

 * Mini-Kubernetes:
 * Here is how I deploy it on Mini-Kubernetes.
 ![My Image](images/kube.jpg)
 * So you can successfully get the URL through: "minikube service minikube-todo --url".
+Here I'm demonstrating the home page of my program.
+After this step, you can do the similar things as what I describe in the "Features" part above.
+Then the browser can demonstrate the corresponding information.
 ![My Image](images/kuberes.jpg)